shift-happens-benchmark/icml-2022/docs/source/index.rst

 Important Deadlines
 -------------------

-- Submission Deadline: TBD
+- Submission Deadline: June 1, 2022 (TODO)
-- Acceptance notification: TBD
+- Acceptance notification: June 13, 2022 (TODO)
 - ICML 2022 Workshop dates: July 22 and 23

 Additional information about submission dates and the submission format can be found in :doc:`call_for_papers`.